cyberark/conjur/docs/get-started/install-conjur.md

 {% highlight shell %}
 $ conjur init -u conjur -a quick-start # or whatever account you created
 $ conjur authn login -u admin
-Please enter admin's password (it will not be echoed):
+Please enter admin\'s password (it will not be echoed):
 {% endhighlight %}

 {% include toc.md key='explore' %}